-Q1 expenses relating to "industry initiatives" decreased compared to the same period of the previous year.
-This decrease is mainly attributable to the fact that in the previous year, the CDC issued a large payment for the Scholarship program.
+YTD expenses relating to "industry initiatives" decreased compared to the same period of the previous year.
+This decrease is mainly attributable to the fact that previous year expenses included a payment of \$0.1 million for the Scholarship program.

 "Other charges" include amounts representing unrealized gains or losses on outstanding foreign exchange contracts as of the Statement of financial position date.
 These gains or losses are determined using the difference between the contracted rates and exchange rates as of the statement of financial position date, applied to the contract amount.
 They vary with the fluctuations of exchange rates as well as with the value of outstanding foreign exchange contracts at the end of the period.